Colombia Digital Nomad Visa 2026 — Requirements for Remote Workers

 You qualify if you work remotely for a foreign company, freelance for foreign clients, or own a business registered outside Colombia.
 The critical requirement is that none of your income can come from Colombian sources.
 If you are a remote employee, your employer must be headquartered outside Colombia.
 If you freelance, your clients must be foreign.

 The visa covers a wide range of remote work: software developers, consultants, writers, designers, marketers, teachers working for online schools, and anyone else whose work can be done from a laptop regardless of location.
+Before committing, check our guide to internet and connectivity in Colombia to make sure your destination city supports reliable remote work.

 Income Threshold (2026)